MikeHopcroft/PrixFixe/documentation/repl.md

     foam (1001:2, 5202) <== default
     extra foam (1001:3, 5203)
   Options for foam:

 %
 ~~~
-We can see that the `foam` option is a bit simpler than the `latte` product, but it still has an attribute to specify the amount.
+We can see that the `foam` option is a bit simpler than the `latte` product, but it still has an attribute to specify the quantity of foam.

 Note that we can also use the `.aliases`, `.exclusions`, and `.specifics` commands if we only want to see a slice of information about a product or an option: